timcmiller/framework_app/README.md

 ```
 will print "damn that's a fine cup of coffee" when you visit /finecupofjoe.

-You can post a get route without a second argument, but will return some reminder test to do so ;)
+You can post a get route without a second argument, but will return some reminder text to do so ;)

 ```
 stc.router.get('/default');